corinneling/whirligiggle/readme.md

 - removes focus from links on hidden slides so the tab order is not disrupted
 - the markup and background pictures for each slide is completely customizable
 - default styles, including colors, for the carousel can be overridden
+- links on slides that are hidden are not tabbable so tab order is not messed up

 ## Install